Machine learning on manifolds for inverse scattering: Lipschitz stability analysis

 \subsection{Specific values of parameters and bounds}

-For the the range in the parameter set ${\cal B}$ defined in, \eqref{Mrange} we fix $a_{\mbox{max}} =1$.
+To establish the parameter set ${\cal B}$ defined in \eqref{Mrange} we fix $a_{\mbox{max}} =1$.
 In our simulations, the constant wavenumber $k$ is 1.5 and $R$, the radius of $S_R$, is 4.
-Next we set bounds for the support of $\psi$ for condition \ref{B1} to hold.
-Recalling the $y$ dependency on $t$ \eqref{bounded2 dir}, we require the support of $\psi$ with regard to $t$ in \eqref{Bmhere2} to be such that $t$ is in the interval with center $o$ in [-1,1] and length $l$ in $[1, 3]$.
+Next we set bounds for the support of $\psi$ for condition \eqref{B1} to hold.
+Recalling the $y$ dependency on $t$ in~\eqref{bounded2 dir}, we require the support of $\psi$ with regard to $t$ in \eqref{Bmhere2} to be such that $t$ is in the interval with center $o$ in [-1,1] and length $l$ in $[1, 3]$.
 With these numbers the distance from the support of $\psi$ to $S_R$ is bounded below by $\sim 1.3$.